-Driving footwear must also be made of natural fibers (e.g., leather, canvas) and the soles should be flat (no heavy hiking boots or fancy running shoes).
+Driving footwear must be closed toe and the soles should be small and flat (no heavy hiking boots or fancy running shoes).
 Plain sneakers or leather driving shoes are ideal.

-While not on the track, dress for the weather - shorts and t-shirts or polar fleece.
-Just remember to change before you get in your car.
+While not on track dress for the weather - shorts and t-shirts or polar fleece.
+Just remember to change before you get back in your car.
 It is a good idea to be prepared for a broad set of weather extremes.